thekevindong/Pittsburgh-Livability-Index/README.md

 **Data Set 3 (Pari Patel)**: https://data.wprdc.org/dataset/arrest-data/resource/e03a89dd-134a-4ee8-a2bd-62c40aeebc6f

-This data set contains the records of various arrests around Pittsburgh
+This data set contains the records of various arrests around Pittsburgh.
+It spans over the past 8 years and includes the neighborhood and the reason of the arrest.